RadioTimes.com: Where are you now?

 Did Keith Richards say anything to you at the New York premiere of Breaking Bad?

 He didn’t really talk about it.
 He was just like, “Oh, Hank!, c’mere man and give us a hug”, so I did and we talked.
 It was so cool.
 We had heard he was into the show and we have often talked about who likes it.
 On the show we sometimes spend time hearing about what kind of cool people like the show and he’s definitely one of them.

 Oh yeah.
 I think in the first episode of Breaking Bad I make a reference to Keith Richards.
 Something like him drinking milk like Keith.
 Actually someone with him brought that up last night.

-Walt turns out to be that way and I think Hank has always been a good cop and good at what he does.
 People are always like, “Well why didn’t he figure out Walt?”
 He figures everything else out around him.
 He figures out Gus Fring and Jesse Pinkman and all this other kind of stuff.
-It was always important to Vince Gilligan and we talked about this a lot that Hank be seen as a really smart cop and the reason he can’t figure out Walt is when he’s hiding in plain sight is because when you’ve known someone for 15 or 20 years your mind just doesn’t make the connection.
+It was always important to Vince Gilligan – and we talked about this a lot – that Hank be seen as a really smart cop and the reason he can’t figure out Walt when he’s hiding in plain sight is because when you’ve known someone for 15 or 20 years your mind just doesn’t make the connection.
 Like with psycho killers or people like that, the neighbours always say, “Oh, he was the nicest guy.”
 And that’s how it is with Walt.

-Do you think Hank didn’t want to find out because of how it will destroy his own family?
+Do you think Hank didn’t want to find out because of how it would destroy his own family?
 Do you think he subconsciously knew it was Walt earlier?